tovaperlman/ITU_Project/itu-project/docs/model.md

  We built this as we understood that it was more important to have better accuracy on schools with lower internet connectivity than higher.
 Before insitituting the custom metric, our models were good with predicting the average values, but they did poorly at either end of the spectrum and particularly on the low values.
 In order to remedy this issue, we first dropped any rows that had an internet connectivity of zero (there were 23 of them).
 We dropped the zero's because our project partners informed us that they were most likely due to incomplete data and because they skewed our results.
 Because there were only 23 of them, we felt it did not impact the data class balancing.
 Secondly, we instituted our custom metric which trained the model to minimize the error score under the .3 level of prediction.

- Our best model had an average error of .06 and specifically for under the .3 threshold, had an average error of .05.
+ The resulting champion out of over 2000 models was XGBoost with an average error of .06 and specifically for under the .3 threshold, had an average error of .05.
 This means that for schools that are predicted to be below 30%, we can trust the model's predictions, as on average the predictions are only off by 5 percentage points from the ground truth value.

- Below, you can see the list of all the models we tried.
+ Below, you can see the list of all the model classes we tried.
 Feel free to try out running these models yourselves or reading the code by clicking on the hyper linked script.
 There is further documentation within each script on how it runs, and how it works with mlflow logging.

 1. Linear Regression (see train_Linear_Regression.py)
 2. Random Forest (See Jupyter Notebook for full training and evaluation of errors)(see also train_Random_Forest_clean.py file, with mlflow logging and one without)